slerman12/Help-me/2-Opposing-views.md

 ### Samarkand, Uzbekistan

 My grandma and grandpa had known each other as children, and met again in Ukraine while in college.
 They were getting degrees from two different colleges, one analogous to a chemical engineering degree, another in teaching.
-After they got married, the Soviet Union then assigned my grandpa to move to Samarkand, Uzbekistan, and my grandpa and grandma moved together.
+The Soviet Union then assigned my grandpa to move to Samarkand, Uzbekistan.
 The job my grandpa was assigned to was to work as a leather technology engineer, at a leather manufacturing plant/factory that made leathers from sheepskin furs.
 Meanwhile, my grandma worked as a teacher of German language.
 His sister Rosá also joined them later, to live with them, and studied sales in Samarkand at an institute.

 My mom, uncle, sister, and I were all born in Samarkand, all of us also Ashkenazi Jews.
-My name is Sam, but I wasn’t born "Sam.”
-I was actually born "Siímyon,” after my great aunt’s (from my grandma's side, "Tsotya Tsilia"'s) late husband, and "Sam” sort of fell on me through multiple mistranslations, starting with a really bad one that would happen when we immigrated to America.
+My name is Sam, but I wasn’t born "Sam."
+I was actually born "Siímyon," after my great aunt’s (from my grandma's side, "Tsotya Tsilia"'s) late husband, and "Sam" sort of fell on me through multiple mistranslations, starting with a really bad one that would happen when we immigrated to America.
 I was born last of my family.
 First, my mom Nélya and uncle Slava were born.
 Then my older cousins, Lena and Irina.
 And then my older sister Marina, and me.

 ### Subjugation in Uzbekistan